Aris Tsachouridis: Club career

 Tsachouridis started football at PAO Diikitirio and in 1959 he joined Makedonikos in Thessaloniki, where he played for a season before singing for AEK Athens in the summer of 1960.

 With the yellow–blacks, he played for four seasons winning a championship in 1963 and a Greek Cup in 1964.
 He scored his first goal with the club on 27 November 1960 in a 4–2 home win over Ethnikos Piraeus, while on 26 April 1961 he scored his team's only goal in the 5–1 away defeat in the hands of Fenerbahçe.
-In the summer of 1964, Tsachouridis was transferred to Proodeftiki as an exchange for the acquisition of the defender, Fotis Balopoulos.
+In the summer of 1964, Tsachouridis was moved to Proodeftiki as an exchange for the transfer of Fotis Balopoulos to AEK.

 At Proodeftiki, he competed for 4 another four seasons in the first division He then played for two years at AO Koropi, winning the promotion in the second division in his first season and in the summer of 1970 he was released.
 He continued at Leonidas Sparta, where he ended his football career in the summer of 1971.